Leozhangjiyuan/MDE-SpikingCamera/README.md

 ### Real Dataset: *Outdoor-Spike*

 The Real Dataset named "Ourdoor-Spike" contains 33 sequences of outdoor scenes are captured in a driving car from the first perspective.
 Each sequence contains 20000 spike frames.
 The spike data is available and you can download them at [https://pan.baidu.com/s/1hji5GnFH5Ke_nDt-1Q76rg](https://pan.baidu.com/s/1hji5GnFH5Ke_nDt-1Q76rg) with the password **1997**.
+Every sequence is stored with a single file with *".dat"* format.